ipfs/specs/RFC/0000-template.md

 The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.

-Provide evidence of consensus within the community, and discuss important objections or concerns raised during discussion.
+Provide evidence of rough consensus and working code within the community, and discuss important objections or concerns raised during discussion.

 ### User benefit